 - Best way to make mashed potatoes without a masher!
 If you don't have a potato masher or simply want to make mashed potatoes the easiest way possible, make them in the Kitchenaid mixer!
 Once you try them, I promise you'll be converted forever.

 - Easy to make for a crowd.
-I wrote this recipe to serve 4, but if you're hosting a larger crowd or simply want leftover mashed potatoes to enjoy throughout the week, double or triple the recipe!
+Just like my balsamic brussel sprouts, I wrote this recipe to serve 4, but if you're hosting a larger crowd or simply want leftover mashed potatoes to enjoy throughout the week, double or triple the recipe!

 - Vegan-friendly.
 Simply swap the dairy for vegan substitutes and these potatoes will naturally be vegan.